Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Corbin Carroll vs. Padres Preview, Player Prop Bets - August 19

-The Arizona Diamondbacks, including Corbin Carroll (.244 on-base percentage in past 10 games, 107 points below season-long percentage), battle starting pitcher Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.297 slugging percentage in past 10 games, including zero home run), battle starter Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Corbin Carroll Game Info & Props vs. the Padres